 So much more could be said here of course, but I encourage you to ask the question as you remember the great sacrifice of Christ on the cross, “How can I reflect His sacrifice for me as I serve others?”

 How amazing it is to have a Savior who was willing to give His life so that we may live.
-Let us give ours for others!
+Let us give our life for others!